robsmith155/free-machine-learning-education/README.md

 ## Specialization: Reinforcement Learning
+Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by taking actions in an environment to achieve a goal.
+The agent learns from the consequences of its actions, rather than from being explicitly taught, and adjusts its behavior based on the rewards and penalties it receives.

+Key learning objectives for studying RL include:

+- Understanding the basics of reinforcement learning: This includes concepts such as states, actions, rewards, and the reinforcement learning loop.
+- Learning about Markov Decision Processes (MDPs): This involves understanding how MDPs provide a mathematical framework for modeling decision-making in situations where outcomes are partly random and partly under the control of a decision-maker.
+- Grasping the principles of dynamic programming: This includes learning about techniques such as policy iteration and value iteration.
+- Learning about model-free methods: This involves understanding how to use techniques like Monte Carlo methods and Temporal-Difference learning for estimating value functions without a model of the environment.
+- Understanding the basics of function approximation: This includes learning about techniques for dealing with large or continuous state spaces, including linear function approximation and deep learning methods.
+- Learning about policy gradient methods: This involves understanding how to optimize policies directly based on the gradient ascent on the expected return.
+- Understanding the use of exploration and exploitation: This includes learning about the trade-off between exploiting what you already know to gain reward and exploring the environment to find better actions.

 | Title | Provider | Level |Description | Latest release | Resources |
 | --- | --- | --- | --- | --- | --- |